-- 24 oz Ragu Homestyle Pasta Sause Thick & Hearty Roasted Garlic flavor
+- 24 ounce Ragu Homestyle Pasta Sauce, Thick & Hearty Roasted Garlic flavor

-- 1 cup Italian plum tomatoes (from a can) cut into bite-sized pieces
+- 1 cup italian tomatoes, (from a can) cut into bite-sized pieces

 - 1/3 cup mascarpone cheese

-In a large pan over medium-high heat, cook and crumble Italian sausage with green bell pepper and onion until sausage is cooked through, about 5-7 minutes.
+- In a skillet over medium-high heat, cook and crumble Italian sausage with green bell pepper and onion until sausage is cooked through, about 5-7 minutes.
 Drain grease.